-Alexandra joined the Eyewitness News team in April 2018 as a morning reporter.
+Alexandra Leslie joined the 12 News team in April 2018 first as a morning news reporter.

-In 2014, Alexandra graduated from the Roy H. Park School of Communications at Ithaca College with a B.A. in Journalism.
-There, she was involved with the student-run radio and television programs all four years of school.
-She received a New York State Associated Press Broadcasters Association first place award for best news story in 2013.
+Alex graduated from the Roy H. Park School of Communications at Ithaca College with a B.A. in Journalism.
+There, she was involved with the student-run radio and television programs, and received a New York State Associated Press Broadcasters Association first-place award for best news story in 2013.

-While in college, Alex interned with WHDH in Boston during the summers of 2012 & 2013.
-She worked alongside award-winning investigative reporter Hank Phillippi-Ryan.
-In 2013, Alex also interned with a tech blog while studying abroad in London.
+While in college, Alex interned with WHDH in Boston for two summers alongside award-winning investigative reporter Hank Phillippi-Ryan.
+Alex also interned with a tech blog while studying abroad in London.